prebolledo/monorepo/README.md

 ### test

-Run a sin app or lib
+Run a single app or lib testing

 ```sh
 pnpm test my-app or my-lib